msalemor/sk-dev-training/README.md

 - Resilient HttpClient client that can handle timeouts and throttling.
   - Note: HttpClient in the main network object to perform Http operations in many languages.
 - Semantic functions.
-  - Generally, a SK function is defined as a templated prompt.
+  - Generally, an SK function is defined as a templated prompt.
     - ie: `var skfJokeDefinition = "Write a joke about {{$$input}}.";`
     - ie: `var skSpanishTranslator = "Translate from English to Spanish: {{$$input}}";`
   - SK functions can be piped together: